Thebloxers998/Chain-Carriers/README.md

 # Chain-Carriers

 Welcome to **Chain-Carriers**, an exciting TurboWarp game developed by Thebloxers998.
-This project is open-source and welcomes contributions from the community!
+This project is in development and welcomes contributions from the community!